Roads, bridges, jobs: Biden selling big infrastructure deal

 “I’m going to be out there making the case for the American people until this job is done, until we bring this bipartisan bill home,” said the president, though he allowed that “there will be more disagreements to be resolved, more compromises” to be made.

-The process briefly fell into disarray late last week as Biden suggested the deal would be held up until he also received a separate package for infrastructure, jobs and education that would be determined solely by Democrats through the budget reconciliation process.
+The process briefly fell into disarray late last week as Biden suggested the deal would be held up until he received a much larger, separate package for infrastructure, jobs and education that would be determined solely by Democrats through Congress' “budget reconciliation” process.

 Biden said Saturday that this was not a veto threat, and by Sunday the package appeared back on track.
 But there were still anxieties on both sides of the aisle.

-As Biden trumpeted the deal in public, the White House also furiously worked behind the scenes to keep it on the tracks.
+As Biden trumpeted the bipartisan first version in public, the White House furiously worked behind the scenes to keep it on track.

+Senior West Wing aides, including top adviser Steve Ricchetti, met with House Democrats at the Capitol on Tuesday.
+Others have had calls this week with more than 60 Democratic and Republican members and chiefs of staff and other aides, White House Press Secretary Jen Psaki told reporters aboard Air Force One en route to Wisconsin.

+Rep. Ilhan Omar, D-Minn., said she and other leaders of the Congressional Progressive Caucus were assured that the strategy remains moving the bipartisan infrastructure and Democrat-only reconciliation bills together.

 An internal White House memo highlights how the administration contends the largest investment in transportation, water systems and services in nearly a century would boost growth.
 The memo notes that the total package is four times the size of the infrastructure investment made a dozen years ago in response to the Great Recession and the biggest since Franklin D. Roosevelt’s New Deal in the 1930s.